microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/driveitem-list-versions.md

 ## Remarks

-Versions are returned in descending order (i.e. newest to oldest).
+Versions are returned in descending order (newest to oldest).
 The OData `$orderBy` query string parameter is not supported.

 OneDrive does not preserve the complete metadata for previous versions of a file.